Our objectives

 Grand Challenges

-Within this context, in 2019 we identified four questions of fundamental importance to maternal-fetal health that the Centre aims to address;
+Within this context, in 2022 we identified three research themes of fundamental importance to maternal-fetal health that define the remit of the Centre: